AI Agent Application Demo: Putting a Brain Inside Your App¶

 };

-await app.updateState(threadConfig, {
+await this.agent.updateState(threadConfig, {

 messages: [new AIMessage(JSON.stringify(nameGuard))],